alexreveles/run-buddy/README.md

-# This is the main header
+# Run Buddy Website

-This a paragraph about run buddy
+Looking for a Run Buddy?
+Look no more!